 Shortly after being burglarized, a travel journalist boards a small luxury cruise liner to cover its inaugural voyage.
 When she thinks she sees a passenger thrown overboard – but everyone is still accounted for – she has to decide if what she saw was real or only in her head.

-This isolation book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
+This book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
+This book has an unreliable narrator which also makes a perfect psychological thriller.
+You just might want to wait until you are off a boat to read this one!
+If you love thriller novels, this book is a must-read.

 If you love old movies, you will adore this book.
-It’s a spin on Hitchcock’s Rear Window and features an agoraphobic narrator who is often unreliable.
+It is a spin on Hitchcock’s Rear Window and features an agoraphobic narrator who is often unreliable.

 Anna Fox lives alone in her house.
-She is agoraphobic and cannot leave but, she can sit at her window and watch everyone in the neighborhood.
+She is agoraphobic and cannot leave, so she sits at her window and watches everyone in the neighborhood.

-When she sees something across the street, she is sure that there has been a crime but, what is real and what is imagined?
-This thriller will leave you guessing until the end.
+When she sees something across the street, she is sure there has been a crime but, what is real and what is imagined?
+Amy Adams stars in the Netflix adaptation of this isolation book.

 I love Lisa Jewell.
 As I read her books I find each one creepier than the last.
 This book starts with Libby’s 25th birthday when she inherits a multi-million dollar home.
 She knows that she was adopted at 10 months old but, she doesn’t know the truth about what happened to her family.
 She is shocked to find that the story that she was told is not what happened to her family.